 Review Your Finances Regularly

 With the great books that you are keeping, you should be able to access information to help you stay on top of your business.
 A regular review of your receipts and disbursements, you can spot inefficiencies and losses before they cost you too much.
 Saving money and knowing where to focus your spending will help you monitor inventory, determine where to spend your marketing dollars, and much more.
 Wherever your business is over-spending with little return on investment will become clearer.
 You may be able to improve your cash flow by tightening up and re-allocating money to a different expense.

 If you’re self-employed and already struggling with debt problems, you may need to completely overhaul your personal and business finances.
 Sole proprietors can always file personal bankruptcy or a consumer proposal to wrap up business-related debt.
 Corporate business owners may have other options depending on the type of debt and amount owed.
-To learn more about your options please call 310-4321.
+To learn more about your options please book a free consultation or call 310-4321.